-Turn in the final product to this google folder, and title it [last_name].pdf.
+Turn in the final product to class google folder, subfolder "fully composed chart turn-in," and title it [last_name].pdf.
 So, my chart would be Brooks.pdf

 I have deliberately set this folder so that your work is visible to others, and others' work is visible to you.
 Ideally, this will help you improve your final product.